 This import has pink flowers (with little pink spheres).
 SNP staff say it behaves worse in SNP than anywhere else.
 It muscles into native vegetation areas—other places it just grows in disturbed areas e.g. trail edges.

-This “bad” relative can be distinguished from other Polygonum species by the presence of pink flowers/fruit, AND combined long bristles on the sheath encircling the stem at the point where the leaf blade attaches.
+Polygonum cespitosum is a “bad” relative can be distinguished from other Polygonum species by the presence of pink flowers/fruit, and combined long bristles on the sheath encircling the stem at the point where the leaf blade attaches.

 It might look like the bad ones, but Polygonum pensylvanicum has pink flowers/fruit that are a bit larger than those of caespitosum, leaf sheaths with no hairs at the summit, belongs here.

 I have multiflora rosa on my trail section, but many trails do not.
 Pull it up or cut lots of times.

 Control Is Difficult